 THE TRUTH: The first amendment does not protect speech in a private employment setting.
 Some employee speech is protected, but not by the Constitution.
 For example, the National Labor Relations Act (NLRA) protects employees’ right to discuss the terms and conditions of their employment.

-THE MYTH: Requests for a reasonable accommodation must be in writing and use the words “reasonable accommodation.”
+THE MYTH: Requests for reasonable accommodation must be in writing and use the words “reasonable accommodation.”

-THE TRUTH: There is no requirement that an employee use any “magic words” like the “Americans with Disabilities Act” or “reasonable accommodation.”
+THE TRUTH: There is no requirement that an employee uses any “magic words” like the “Americans with Disabilities Act” or “reasonable accommodation.”
 An employee must only make clear that “the employee wants assistance for his or her disability” when requesting an accommodation.
-The request for an accommodation may be made verbally but employment attorneys highly recommend that the request be in writing.
+The request for accommodation may be made verbally but employment attorneys highly recommend that the request is in writing.